kekuchan/swarmbject/docs/std/fs/GUI.md

 Parameters:
 * A pointer to a "void(std::ApplicationInstance,
-std::DString*)" function that will be called after the select or cancel, with the instance and a pointer to the selected entry as an std::DString.
+std::str::DString*)" function that will be called after the select or cancel, with the instance and a pointer to the selected entry as an std::str::DString.
 * A boolean value whether to select a file, or if false a folder.